-overwhelm.
-Such emotions fizzle out the motivation (if it ever existed) and intention of reaching the target.
-Early action is important to build and keep the momentum of progress.
-Otherwise, figures are fudged, every excuse under the sun is used to justify lack of progress, and problems are swept under the rug.
 Targets that are iteratively designed with preliminary ideas about how to achieve them, with realist allocation of resources, are targets that will more likely stimulate emotions of trust, confidence, faith, curiosity, inquisitiveness.
 These emotions fuel action, and no worthy target can be achieved without action.

-Targets must be owned to be pursued.
+targets must be owned to be pursued

-People must see themselves in the endeavours they pursue, or they won't put themselves into those endeavours.
+People must see themselves in the endeavors they pursue, or they won't put themselves into those endeavors.
 Targets imposed from on-high, set without the involvement of those that will pursue them, are targets doomed to fail.
-Yes, it is important for people to work for the good of the organisation, but this can only "When someone can see that by pursuing a target for the organisation, they personally will benefit from it too, there's hope." happen if the organisation can work for the good of the people.
+Yes it is important for people to work for the good of the organisation, but this can only happen if the organisation can work for the good of the people.

 Targets that aren't owned by the people responsible for achieving them are targets that lead to fear of being blamed for results outside their control, stress from feeling pulled away from personal priorities, anger, resentment, humiliation.
 These emotions disempower people, and disempowered people can't perform.
 Little or no productive action happens to achieve the target.

 When someone can see that by pursuing a target for the organisation, they personally will benefit from it too, there's hope.
 It's knowing the personal values of individuals that helps most here.
 The decision about who are the best people to pursue which targets is easier to make.
-And the decision about how to refine and info@staceybarr.com | +61 1800 883 458 tailor targets to accommodate people's personal goals along the way is also easier to make.
-This way, the emotions of pride, high self-esteem, passion, dignity and commitment are permitted to flourish, and they turbo-charge the progress toward target.
-Make space for emotion in your goals.
+And the decision about how to refine and tailor targets to accommodate people's personal goals along the way is also easier to make.
+This way, the emotions of pride, high self-esteem, passion, dignity and commitment are allowed to flourish, and they turbo-charge the progress toward target.

+make space for emotion in your goals